Hylke1982/devops-experience-workshop/exercise-02/README.md

-# Exercise 02, Getting a application to deploy
+# Getting a application to deploy

 This exercise describes how to get the application we want to deploy.